vgwb/Antura_arabic/docs/Modules/ApplicationFlow.md

 `** WARNING: the CurrentMiniGameInPlaySession data is now handled by the Teacher and PlayerProfile, but this is bad.
 Refactor it, then detail it here. **`

-Depending on whether the next play session is an Assessment or not, the navigation may change.
+Depending on whether the next PlaySession is an Assessment or not, the navigation may change:

-If the next play session is an Assessment, the *Navigation Manager* calls `GoToGameScene(MiniGameData _miniGame)` directly.
+- If the next PlaySession is an Assessment, the *Navigation Manager* calls `GoToGameScene(MiniGameData _miniGame)` directly.
 Refer to the next section.

-If the next play session is not an Assessment, the *Navigation Manager* instead accesses the **Game Selector scene**, which is responsible for showing in a playful way what minigames were selected by the Teacher System.
+- If the next PlaySession is MiniGames, the *Navigation Manager* instead accesses the **Game Selector scene**, which is responsible for showing in a playful way what minigames were selected by the Teacher System.
 The Game Selector scene will first automatically call the method `GamesSelector.AutoLoadMinigames()`, which calls `GamesSelector.Show()` passing the list of currently selected minigames.
 The method also adds the delegate `GameSelector.GoToMiniGame()` to the `GamesSelector.OnComplete` event, triggered when the user finishes interaction with the Games Selector.
 `GameSelector.GoToMiniGame()` will at last signal the *Navigation Manager* to access the first selected minigame.